ZupIT/horusec-docs/content/en/web/services/manager/introduction.md

   </tbody>
 </table>

-### Export your data from the dashboard
+### Download the data from the dashboard
-You can export your dashboard data in the following formats:
-JPG, PDF, JSON, XML, XLS, and CSV.
+Horusec Manager allows you to download the data from your dashboard.
+You can export the data in the following formats: JPG, PDF, JSON, XML, XLS, and CSV.

+To export the data, follow the steps:
+- Click on the 'Export button' in the right corner of the dashboard screen;
+- Select the file format you want;
+- The file will be automatically generated.

+See the whole process in the gif below:

 ![](/docs/ptbr/web/services/manager/introduction/export-dashboard.gif)